How Do You Do A Cinquain Poem

 • Shadow

 This poem moves from image to action to feeling, ending with a word that reflects the candle’s fate.
-Notice how each line builds on the last, creating a complete arc in just five lines Surprisingly effective..
+Notice how each line builds on the last, creating a complete arc in just five lines It's one of those things that adds up..

 Another example, about a train: